-There is a special timing rule for spousal beneficiaries.
-Mrs. Smith, if she is the named beneficiary, may defer taking RMDs until Mr. Smith would have reached 72.
-The IRS has taken the position that if a trust is named as the beneficiary, the spouse is not able to defer taking payments until the deceased owner would have attained age 72.
+A special timing rule exists for spousal beneficiaries.
+If Mr. Smith named Mrs. Smith as the named beneficiary, then she may defer taking RMDs until Mr. Smith would have reached 73.
+The IRS has taken the position that if a trust is named as the beneficiary, the spouse is not able to defer taking payments until the deceased owner would have attained age 73.
 (Therefore, even if the spouse is the beneficiary of the trust, and the IRA is made payable to the trust, the trustee must begin withdrawing the RMDs by the end of the calendar year following the calendar year of the owner's death or be subject to the 5-year rule.
 This is a very restrictive position by the IRS and can be a good reason to simply name Mrs. Smith as beneficiary.
 But the income tax benefits of doing so must be weighed against other concerns outlined earlier.)
 This is the first IRS complication which arises from using a trust as the beneficiary to protect the children.